openshift/training/beta-2-setup.md

 You will first need to accept the self-signed SSL certificate.
 You will then be asked for a username and a password.
-Remembering that we created a user previously, `joe`, go ahead and enter that and use `any` as the password (it doesn't matter what password you use).
+Remembering that we created a user previously, `joe`, go ahead and enter that and use the password you set earlier.

 Once you are in, click the *OpenShift 3 Demo* project.
 There really isn't anything of interest at the moment, because we haven't put anything into our project.
 While